rossturk/site/_posts/2011-03-11-data-integration.md

 ---
 layout: post
-title: "Stage: Data integration isn't just for massive companies with unlimited time and money"
+title: "Data integration isn't just for massive companies"
 comments: false
 description: "Explaining ETL and data integration technologies to an open source crowd"
 keywords: "dummy content"
+type: "talk"
+youtube: "JD1UJZ_tkp"
 ---

 This was an Ignite-style talk, which means that the slides change every 15 seconds whether you are ready or not.
 It was about the boring data integration landscape and how a small open source company was shaking it up.